blinx-co/Novaline-ReadMe/readme.md

 ## Disclaimer:
 This readme is not supposed to help you fix every error you get, this just lists the most common and ways to fix it.
+It is really helpful if you're navite language isn't English, please use a translator; it really helps us.

 ## General Info:
 Do NOT download any version of Novaline not from [wearedevs.net](https://wearedevs.net).
 The only and official download is on WeAreDevs.net.